bockelman-scott/bockelman-scott/README.md

 My public github contributions are small frameworks or the building blocks for frameworks that might help other teams take a similar approach.

-I’m also currently learning the Unreal games engine and might publish some reusable blueprints or code here.

 <!---
 bockelman-scott/bockelman-scott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.